TeaPartyCrypto/Tea/README.md

 * Create new orders.
 * View acquired Private Keys.
 * Remove acquired Private Keys from the local filesystem.
-* Interact with the `TeaParty` smart contract to pay for transaction fees, currently set @ 1 MO/ Transaction. ( **NOTE:** ALL MO Accounts with a balance over 17k have FREE access to Buy and Sell with `TeaParty`)
+* Interact with the `TeaParty` smart contract to pay for transaction fees, currently set @ 1 GRAMS/ Transaction.

 ## Quickstart `tea`